 Delicate or Gentle Cycle

 Any garment that is loosely woven; made of rayon or silk; or has added embellishment from light beading or sequins, embroidery, or iron-on decals (sports jerseys) should be dried on the gentle cycle.
-It is especially important to use this cycle for high performance exercise clothing.
+It is especially important to use this cycle for high-performance fabrics.
 These garments cannot withstand high heat.
-They will fray, stick together and may fade on high heat.
+They will fray, stick together, and may fade on high heat.

 Permanent Press or Wrinkle-Resistant Cycle